JalmarazMartn/customDiagnostics/README.md

 * "skipFromSearchIfMatch":"/Layout/",`optional property to set a pattern to exclude from diagnostic the match`
 * "severity": "error",`severity of the diagnostic in problems panel: error, warning, information, hint`
 * "language": "al"`language to apply the rule for replacing and diagnostic`
+* "andFileAlsoMustInclude":`object array or searchExpresion that must be satisfied to raise the diagnostic`

 Note: You only will see custom diagnostics out of the document edition setting the extension parameter `JAMDiagnostics.ScanCustomDiagnosticsInAllWS` to true.